top of page

 Tenancy: Hosting multiple tenants in a single OpenShift cluster

 MTO allows for the efficient use of an OpenShift cluster across various tenants.
 This feature is pivotal in maximizing resource use, as it enables different teams or departments within an organization to share a single cluster without compromising on their individual operational needs.
 We achieve this in MTO by using a custom resource (CR) called Tenant.
+For a deeper dive into how tenancy works in MTO, check out our blog post about understanding templates in Stakater's multi tenancy operator.

 Resource management: Quotas